Zymo-Research/figaro/README.md

 pip3 install -r requirements.txt
 ```

-End with an example of getting some data out of the system or using it for a little demo

 ## Running FIGARO

 #### Dockerized version

 FIGARO is designed to take in data through mounted directories and parameters through environment variables.
-As such, the command should appear as follows:
+As such, the command should appear as follows to run FIGARO on a 450 base amplicon generated using 20 base primers in either direction:

 ```
 docker container run --rm -e AMPLICONLENGTH=450 -e FORWARDPRIMERLENGTH=20 -e REVERSEPRIMERLENGTH=20 -v /path/to/fastqs:/data/input -v /path/to/output:/data/output figaro